inovex/elements/doc/framework-integration/javascript-instructions.md

 <script src="https://elements.inovex.io/dist/v1.0.0/inovex-elements.js"></script>
 ```

-Before we proceed, we need to clarify what's going on here:
+Before we proceed, we need to clarify what is going on here:

-#### Why don't we need a `type="module"` / ES6 Module import?
+#### Why do we not need a `type="module"` / ES6 Module import?

 We do not need this import because the bootstrap script within the provided scripts already contains two versions of an ES5 script bundle and an ES6 Module.
 Some browsers still use the old ES5 script and do not support the new ES6 module.
 In short: The browser will load the ES6 module, if supported.
 Otherwise it will fall back to the ES5 bundle.
 The ES6 Module allows you to write import statements inside of your web page's JavaScript code.
 Read more about [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

-#### I don't want to pin to a concrete version, do you provide a link to the latest release?
+#### I do not want to pin to a concrete version, do you provide a link to the latest release?

 Yes, we provide a link to our latest release, but we strongly recommend to not use these links in production since the application can easily break at any time.
 It is a best practice to pin to a version number to ensure that the application does not break unexpectedly.

-> Things always break when you don't expect them to.
+> Things always break when you do not expect them to.
 Hence, we strongly recommend to pin to a specific version number.

 However, for testing purposes, and if you just want to play around with the elements, you can always replace the version number with `latest`: